TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

   frequency, the delay on the data signals might need to be changed too.
   How to do this is described in the DDR2SPA section of grip.pdf (see description of SDCFG3 register).

   The ML510 board has the DDR clk 1 inverted (DIMM*_DDR2_CK2_N and DIMM*_DDR2_CK2_P have been flipped).
 This prevents DDR2SPA from using the full 64-bit interface.
 Instead the core is instantiated with a 32-bit data width.
 This means that only half of the available memory on a DIMM will be used.

+  The DDR2 DIMMs shipped with the ML510 use registered DDR2 and only makes use of DIMM*_DDR2_CK0_*.
+Therefore designs using memory controllers from Xilinx, that support registered DDR2, works with 64-bit memory width.
+  DDR2SPA from GRLIB does not support registered DDR2 at this time and therefore requires all three clocks to be correctly connected.

   The core can be configured, via xconfig, to use 64-bit data with.
 Do not select this setting unless you have a modified board.
   When connecting with GRMON it will set the stack pointer to the top of RAM